Conflicting compilers and optimisers that broke this entry in 2023

 for clang

-refer to the code below we refer to the alternate code,
+we refer to the alternate code

 marshall.alt.c.